pmphry/netbase/README.md

 * PRIVATE_NETS - Record observations for any IP within a non-routable RFC 1918 address range
 * LOCAL_NETS - Record observations for any IP within a Site::local_nets subnet
-* LOCAL_AND_NIEGHBORS - Record observations for any IP within a Site:local_nets or Site::local_neighbors subnets
+* LOCAL_AND_NEIGHBORS - Record observations for any IP within a Site:local_nets or Site::local_neighbors subnets